pszabop/quickstart-minio/README.md

 # quickstart-minio
 A quickstart guide for using minio.
 Also works as a quickstart guide for S3.
 Documented with working code that you can easily run the code anywhere on any computer that can run Docker.

+This quickstart demonstrates how the server side and client side works in the same executable unit test.
+If you want to see the browser specific code, please see this example here:   https://github.com/harshavardhana/minio-js-browser-upload

 ## Running the quickstart
 This example runs two docker containers - the first container runs stock minio, the second container runs the javascript code as unit tests contained in the /test/ directory.
 The unit tests demonstrate how to create storage a bucket, create an upload policy, and upload a file according to that policy.